kstenerud/streamux/streamux-specification.md

 #### Fixed Length Data

 The `fixed length data` field has a length of `0` until otherwise negotiated.
 Once [fixed length](#_fixed_length-field) has been successfully negotiated to a value greater than `0`, all future message envelopes must contain a `fixed length data` field of the selected length.
 The contents of the `fixed length data` field are protocol-specific, and beyond the scope of this document.
+However, all unused bytes in this field must be set to `0`.

 #### Variable Length Data